 - broader grammatical errors,

-- mutism (this is the final symptom in the progression of this variant).
+- mutism (this would be the final symptom in the evolution of this variant).

-- Semantic dementia: In this variant, common symptoms include:
+- Semantic dementia: In this last form, the person usually has:

 - difficulty naming objects or even describing them,